Field Note: Grief MisXdressed

 There is a grief in seeing what was possible and knowing you were not allowed it.
 There is a grief in seeing a child supported in ways you were not.
 There is a grief in watching softness unfold and realizing how much of your own life was spent bracing.

 My parents gave their children things they didn’t have, and they grieved.
-They put it down.
-They soured it.
-On accident, they took the benefits of a nice house in a nice neighborhood and food and clothes as making us spoiled and soft.
-Others had more, and they were said to be spoiled and bad.
+They put nice things down.
+They soured them.
+On accident, they took the benefits of a nice house in a nice neighborhood they provided us and food and clothes they provided us as making us spoiled and soft.

 I thought that pain meant there was something ugly in me.
 My moral failing.
 My badness.